Church Chronicle | ||||||||||||

 A work phase of one week to treat the roof timbers and complete the coffee area resulted in a closure of three months.
 On entering the church it was seen to resemble its old Norman self-having a bare bones appearance.
 The opportunity was taken to rewire the church, install new lighting and repaint the walls pink, allegedly the same as it had been previously, although the dirt of decades had completely obscured the true colour.

+In 1984 saw the church closed for another three months during which time the unreliable central heating system was replaced by a modern pressurised gas fired boiler system with an effective timer arrangement and frost protection.
 In 1989 it was reported that severe storms had damaged the church roof, a burglary had resulted in damage to the window at west end of the south aisle, fortunately these were repaired with monies received from the insurance claim.
 At about this time an application was made for an Archdeacon’s Certificate / Faculty for a nave carpet.
 Alterations to the vestry, including the fitting of (a) a gas water heater & (b) a gas cooker, at the same time two stainless steel sink units were provided.
 Thereby providing the facilities for the monthly lunches still continued today following the Sunday service.
 They are also well used for the provision of refreshments at the annual Mediaeval Fayre and during the church open days in the summer.

 As a result of the removal of the old pews new chairs were obtained and the church “turned round” with an altar table and chairs on a raised dais in the centre of the south side of the new aisle.
 New upholstered, stacking and linking chairs were bought and set up in semicircle, avoiding the pillars where possible.
 All these changes were not to everybody’s liking and regretfully meant the loss of some regular parishioners, nevertheless life went on.